-Every surgical procedure involves a certain amount of risk, and it is important that you understand the risks involved with breast reconstruction with TRAM abdominal muscle flap and the possible use of a breast implant in addition to the muscle flap.
-In the event that a TRAM abdominal muscle flap is used without a breast implant, risks associated with breast implants would not be applicable.
-There is a higher incidence of risk and complications from the use of the TRAM abdominal muscle flap for breast reconstruction than there is with other breast reconstruction techniques.
+Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
+In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of women do not experience the following complications, you should discuss each of them with your plastic surgeon to make sure you understand the risks, potential complications, and consequences of breast reconstruction with TRAM abdominal muscle flap.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of skin cancer surgery.